Mila affair

 The Mila affair (French: Affaire Mila) is a French media and judicial case relating to freedom of speech and cyberbullying.
-After a man invoking islam directed misogynistic and homophobic insults at "Mila" when she rejected his inappropriate sexual advances, she answered that "islam is shit".
-The 16-year-old was then threatened with death and rape by numerous people online, which caused her to leave school and to be placed under police protection.
+After a Muslim man invoking Islam directed misogynistic and homophobic insults at 16-year old Mila when she rejected his inappropriate sexual advances.
+She later said on social media that "the Koran is hateful...
+Islam is shit..."
+The teenage girl received millions of online threats of death and rape from Islamists, which caused her to leave school and to be placed under police protection.

-Original facts
+Event

-On 18 January 2020, "Mila", a 16-year-old female singer in the Isère region in Eastern France, made a live-stream with followers and talked with them about their love life, and answered to one of them that she indeed wasn't "particularly attracted to Arab and Black women".
-Later on the stream, a man hit on her inappropriately and she rejected him.
-The man responded with a series of misogynistic and homophobic insults in the name of "Allah", including "dirty whore", "dirty lesbian" and "dirty racist".
-Mila later made a story (available for 24 hours) on social media stating that "there's nothing but hate in the Quran.
+On 18 January 2020, Mila, a 16-year-old lesbian female high school student from Grenoble, in the Isère department of southeastern France, made a live-stream with followers and talked with them about their love life, and answered to one of them that she indeed wasn't "particularly attracted to Arab and Black women".
+Later on the stream, a Muslim boy flirted with her inappropriately and she rejected him.
+The boy responded with a series of misogynistic and homophobic insults in the name of "Allah", including "dirty whore", "dirty lesbian" and "dirty racist".
+Mila responded by posting a video (available for 24 hours) on social media, stating that "there's nothing but hate in the Quran.
 Islam is shit."
 The video was copied and widely shared on social media.

-After her video clip went viral, she received over 100 000 hate messages, including death or rape threats, edited videos of her being hurt in various ways; the haters also published the address of her school.
+After her video clip went viral, she received over 10 million hate messages from Muslims, including death and rape threats, edited videos of her being hurt in various ways; the haters also doxxed the address of her school.

 Mila later received the tile of France’s ‘teenage Rushdie’ because of parallels drawn to British-Indian novelist Salman Rushdie who had fallen into controversy with angry Muslim extremists in the late 1980s for voicing his opinion.

 She and her family were consequently forced to live under 24-hour police protection per decision of the interior minister Christophe Castaner, and she has not been able to attend school since then.

 On 3 February, she appeared in a TV interview where she stated "I am not a racist, not at all.
 You can’t be racist about a religion.
 I said what I thought, I am completely in my rights.
 I don’t regret it at all."
 She also announced that she would be filing a lawsuit against some of the people who harassed her with death threats, being represented by Richard Malka, who had previously represented Charlie Hebdo in the Jyllands-Posten Muhammad cartoons controversy.

 On 14 November 2020, she made another livestream criticising Islam, declaring that her detractors should "keep an eye on your buddy Allah because my fingers are still up his asshole and I'm not taking them out."
 The video led to another wave of harassment and threats.

 In March 2021, her Twitter account was briefly suspended after a mass reporting campaign by the people harassing her.